 Standard Buffet & Sideboard Sizes

-A sideboard or buffet, also known as a buffet table, is a long, low piece of furniture that's usually placed in a dining room to store and display items.
-It can also be used as an extra space for serving food.
-Sideboards and buffets are versatile enough to have in a living room, an entryway, and a hallway as a storage and display piece as well.
+A sideboard or buffet, also known as a buffet table, is a long, low piece of furniture that's usually placed in a dining room to store and display items such as our Messina Carved Teak Wood Sideboard.
+A sideboard can also be used as an extra space for serving food.
+Sideboards and buffets are versatile enough to have in a living room, an entryway, and a hallway for both storage and display space.

 Determining the right size buffet for your space can prove to be somewhat of a challenge.
 Though usually long and low, sideboards need to be selected carefully in order to be in proportion to your dining table.